TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 2. Are there enough quailifed, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?

 ## Results
 Two major data components are necessary to perform the analysis.
-The first identifies all possible employees eligible for retirment within the next three yeas; the second looks for current employees who may be eligible for the mentorship program.
+The first identifies all possible employees eligible for retirment within the next three years; the second looks for current employees who may be eligible for the mentorship program.
 Initial results include:
 - 90,398 retirement eligible employees over the next three years
 - Initial mentorship results provide only 1,549 mentors
 - One of the retirement titles - managers - had no mentor selection in the initial mentorship query